Pace & Terrain

 Touring – No designated speed

 Riders are expected to maintain at least an average of 10 mph and be self-sufficient.
+Either load the route into Ride With GPS or bring a printed copy of the cue sheet with you.
 Social outings to enjoy scenery and points of interest.
-Regrouping spots on cue sheet.

 Winter Rides – No designated Ride Leader